KTUM/Seb-s-AIMr-rework/README.md

 As I remembered when i originally found repo i would have to do 4 things
 >  1 add esp
 >  2 Fix optimization issues
->  3 smth smth kb issue
+>  3 add valorant bypass
 >  4 tbd
 <h2 style="text-align: center;"> Join the Discord for help (support channel) and announcements https://dsc.gg/AIMr (1k+ members)</h2>